BF3RM/MapEditor/README.md

 ## Mod Dependencies
 MapEditor requires other mods to work fully:
-- [MapLoader](https://github.com/BF3RM/MapLoader).
-This mod is required to load saves.
 - NoHavok.
 (Not publicly available yet).
 This mod transforms Havok objects into Frosbite objects, allowing their manipulation.
 MapEditor works without this mod, but not all vanilla objects will be available for editing.

 ## Running saves for playing
-If your project is ready to be used for playing, you only need to run [MapLoader](https://github.com/BF3RM/MapLoader) and load the project save from another mod.
+If your project is ready to be used for playing, export your project's save from MapEditor and load it with [MapLoader](https://github.com/BF3RM/MapLoader).
+The save can be loaded from an external mod (you can find an example here: [CustomLevel](https://github.com/BF3RM/CustomLevel)) or MapLoader can be modified to include and load the save.

 ## Used libraries and tools
 This project is using: